MinSiThu/Burmese-Microbiology-1K/README.md

 ### Purpose

-Before this  Burmese Microbiology 1K dataset, the open-source resources to train Burmese Large Language Model on Medical fields are very rare.
+Before this  Burmese Clinical Microbiology 1K dataset, the open-source resources to train the Burmese Large Language Model in Medical fields were rare.
-Thus why, the high quality dataset needs to be curated for development of LLM in Burmese Language, covering medical knowledge.
+Thus, the high-quality dataset needs to be curated to cover medical knowledge for the development of LLM in the Burmese language

 ### Motivation

 I found an old notebook in my box.
 The book was from 2019.
-It contained written notes on microbiology when I was a third year medical student.
-Because of the need for burmese language resources on medical fields, I added more facts, more notes and curate a dataset on microbiology in burmese language.
+It contained written notes on microbiology when I was a third-year medical student.
+Because of the need for Burmese language resources in medical fields, I added more facts, and more notes and curated a dataset on microbiology in the Burmese language.

 ### About

-The dataset for microbiology in burmese language contains **1254 rows of Instruction, Output pairs in csv format**.
+The dataset for microbiology in the Burmese language contains **1262 rows of instruction and output pairs in CSV format**.
-The dataset mainly focus on mircobiology foundational knowledge, abstracting basic facts on culture medium, microbes - bacteria, virus, fungi and parasite, and diseases caused by these microbes.
+The dataset mainly focuses on clinical microbiology foundational knowledge, abstracting basic facts on culture medium, microbes - bacteria, viruses, fungi, parasites, and diseases caused by these microbes.

 ### Examples